19th Mar 2024

 Preparing for the new “Failure to Prevent Fraud” offence

-Here we look at why, now more than ever, it is critical for all organisations to review their fraud risk management frameworks, fraud prevention controls and anti-fraud technology.
+Here we look at why, now more than ever, it is critical for all organisations to review their fraud risk management frameworks, fraud prevention controls, and anti-fraud technology.

 Under the legislation, organisations will be liable to pay an unlimited fine if a fraud offence is committed by an employee or agent for the organisation’s benefit and the organisation does not have adequate fraud prevention measures in place.